Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: High-Dimensional Error Analysis

+We start by focusing on the type-$1$ Wasserstein case.
+Recall from Fact~\ref{prop:nonconvexduality:1} that, in this case, the DRE problem is equivalent to the regularized estimation problem \eqref{eq:dual:p=1}.
 This regularized formulation turns out to be very convenient, since it allows us to rely on the results in \cite{thrampoulidis2018precise} for the high-dimensional error analysis.
-Making use of these results requires the following additional mild assumptions on the loss function $L$ and the noise $Z$. \begin{assumption}~ \begin{enumerate}[label=(\roman*)] \item[(i)] Either there exists $u \in \mathbb R$ at which $L$ is not differentiable, or there exists an interval $\mathcal I \subset \mathbb R$ where $L$ is differentiable with a strictly increasing derivative. \item[(ii)] The absolutely continuous part of the noise distribution $\mathbb P_Z$ has a continuous Radon-Nikodym derivative. \item[(iii)] The noise $Z$ is such that $\text{Var}(Z) \neq 0$. \end{enumerate} \end{assumption}
+Making use of these results requires the following additional mild assumptions on the loss function $L$ and the noise $Z$. \begin{assumption}[Regularity assumptions]~ \begin{enumerate}[label=(\roman*)] \item[(i)] Either there exists $u \in \mathbb R$ at which $L$ is not differentiable, or there exists an interval $\mathcal I \subset \mathbb R$ where $L$ is differentiable with a strictly increasing derivative. \item[(ii)] The absolutely continuous part of the noise distribution $\mathbb P_Z$ has a continuous Radon-Nikodym derivative. \item[(iii)] The noise $Z$ has nonzero variance. \end{enumerate} \end{assumption}

 Before proceeding, we need to introduce some notation, which will be later used in the statement of Theorem~\ref{thm:estimationerror:1}.
-We first introduce the \textit{expected shifted Moreau envelope} $\mathcal L : \mathbb R \times \mathbb R \to \mathbb R$ associated to $L$, defined as
+We first define the \textit{expected Moreau envelope} $\mathcal L : \mathbb R \times \mathbb R \to \mathbb R$ associated to $L$ as

 with $G$ a standard normal random variable $\mathcal N(0,1)$.
 Notice that the expectation is with respect to the joint distribution $\mathcal N(0,1) \otimes \mathbb P_Z$ of the two independent random variables $G$ and $Z$.